AndreaHK5/ruby_trial_consulting_firm/README.md

-#Trial application for Cyrus Innovation.
+#Trial application for XXX (awesome consulting agency).

-###Andrea Cremese
-cremese@gmail.com
+###
 https://github.com/AndreaHK5

-March 2014 - Refer to http://www.cyrusinnovation.com/code-test-ruby/ for the brief.
+March 2014 - Refer to XXXXX for the brief.

 ## Running of trial application